 I was up reading late last night and indulged in another glorious lie-in this morning.
 I’m now nearly half way through Eleanor Oliphant is Completely Fine and I am COMPLETELY hooked.
 It’s amazing.

-Now Week Four’s nearly over.
-It hasn’t been quite the do over I planned, but I’m just pleased I got up and at ’em every day and I was organised for once.
+Now Week Four’s nearly over and I’m just pleased I got up and at ’em every day and I was organised for once.

 Dave and I are headed back to Chelmsford for the day today.
 Roast dinner at my mum and dad’s and over to see his parents’ too.
 I love Sundays.